Serpent - Ukhu Pacha Guardian

 This is not a metaphor.
 It is a precise description of how the rejected parts of the self operate.
 Jung called it the shadow self.
 The name is apt.
 What stands in light casts a shadow exactly its own shape.

-What the Shadow Actually Contains
+What Does the Shadow Actually Contain?

 The shadow forms the same way in everyone, through a series of ordinary messages.
 A child who cries too much learns to suppress sadness.
 A child who shows off and gets embarrassed learns to suppress pride.
 A teenager who expresses a political view and gets ridiculed learns to suppress that particular kind of confidence.
 None of these moments need to be dramatic.
 The accumulation is what matters.